-Social media content can show a wide variety of evidence that may help or hurt a divorce case.
+Social media content can show a wide variety of evidence that a divorce lawyer can use to help benefit their client against there spouse.
 Photos can be especially harmful, but text messages and online comments can be equally damaging when they contain proof of a lie or illicit behavior.
 A cheating spouse (or their friends) may post photos of themselves out to dinner or vacationing with another party, which may present usable evidence to a legal team.

 Social media can also be used to prove, or disprove, a person’s state of mind at the time they created a post.
 Comments that threaten to harm other people, or the poster themselves, can affect important pieces of a divorce case such as child custody decisions.
 Even if the threats are hollow, they can still be used to show potential intent or instability.
 Angry messages or threats can even be used to justify a personal protection order.